Cloud-Cluster Architecture for Detection in Intermittently Connected Sensor Networks: System Model and Problem Formulation

-\begin{definition}[Cloud Architecture] In a cloud architecture all sensors transmit raw sensor data, $y_i$, to the cloud whenever a communication opportunity to the cloud exists.
+We consider three system communication architectures, namely, the cloud architecture, the cluster architecture and cloud-cluster hybrid architecture that generalizes the two aforementioned models.
+Next, we define each of these architectures. \begin{definition}[Cloud Architecture] In a cloud architecture, see Fig.~\ref{fig:architecture_cloud}, all the sensors transmit their sensor data, $y_i$, to the cloud whenever a communication opportunity to the cloud exists.
 Connectivity to the cloud is provided as a probability $p_{\text{com},s_i}$.
-The favorable case that $p_{\text{com},s_i}=1$ for all $i$ is equivalent to the classical centralized case since here all sensors have continual access to the cloud which in turn has access to all sensed measurements for event detection. \end{definition}
+The favorable case that $p_{\text{com},s_i}=1$ for all $i$ is equivalent to the classical centralized case since here all sensors have constant access to the cloud which in turn has access to all sensed measurements for event detection. \end{definition}

-In a \textit{cloud} approach, depicted in Fig.~\ref{fig:architecture_cloud}, the FC has the objective of determining whether the event has occurred after observing the measurements $y_i$ of all communicating sensors.
-The FC gathers the information it receives from the sensors, and aims at estimating the correct hypothesis by minimizing the following expected loss function:

-where $L_{10}$ is the loss caused by false alarm, $L_{01}$ is the loss caused by missed detection, and $P_{FA}$ and $P_{MD}$ are the false alarm and missed detection probabilities resulting from the FC detection decision, respectively.
-In the cloud approach, the FC may suffer from loss of connectivity to many sensors when connectivity is low.
-On other hand, high connectivity incurs high communication overhead such as scheduling that is undesirable.
-To reduce the communication overhead at the FC and also improve network connectivity, we propose an alternative approach to overcome these issues.